Jm-Taylor/Studica-Docs-WC/source/docs/Camp-Bot/Build-Guide/index.rst

 Build Guide
 ===========

-The Camp Bot is a simple construction that should take around 10 min to 1 hour based on skill level.
+The Camp Bot is a simple construction that should take around 10 min to 1 hour, based on skill level.

 Tools Required
 --------------